French Way from León to Ponferrada

 Yes, all the rooms you reserve with Good Way Santiago for the Camino de Santiago have private bathroom to guarantee your comfort and privacy during your stay.

-Yes, we offer options both in individual rooms and double rooms, according to the needs of each pilgrim.
+Yes, we offer options both in individual rooms, double rooms, and triple rooms, according to the needs of each pilgrim.

-The individual rooms have an additional surcharge and are subject to availability in different locations.
-We recommend you reserve well in advance to ensure you get this type of accommodation.
+Yes, we offer bunk beds, according to the needs of each pilgrim.
+They are subject to availability in different locations.
+We recommend booking well in advance to ensure this type of accommodation.

 We work with a selection of high quality accommodations in all localities of the Camino de Santiago, which allows us to guarantee the best options for our pilgrims.